ProjectValhalla/OdinMultiBootGuides/pages/preparing_the_odin_and_files.md

 2. Extract the contents of `custom_boot_1.0.2.10.zip` into a folder.

-3. Extract the contents of `windows_usb_installer.zip` into a separate folder and put the `install.wim` you selected in the images folder.
+3. Extract the contents of `windows_usb_installer.zip` into a separate folder and put the `install.wim` you selected in the `images` folder.

 ## Odin Device Preparation

-1. Power off your Odin and start it back up by pressing and holding the Volume Up + Power button until you see the green START text.
+1. Power off your Odin and start it back up by pressing and holding the **Volume Down + Power** button until you see the green START text.
 You are now booted to fastboot.

 2. Plug your device into your pc, and run the `flash.bat` in the `custom_boot_1.0.2.10` folder.
 This will repartition your device.
 It will take several minutes to complete.